 However, organic materials can present a considerable environmental risk if not handled carefully.
-Guidance on avoiding pollution, including manure management planning, is given in Protecting our Water, Soil and Air: A Code of Good Agricultural Practice for farmers, growers and land managers.
+Guidance on avoiding pollution, including manure management planning is given in the national Codes of Good Agricultural Practice (COGAP).
 For all organic materials, it is important to check their use complies with contracts, relevant assurance schemes and animal by-product regulation.